vivid-planet/comet/docs/docs/getting-started/creating-a-new-project.md

 :::

-Once installation is finished, we can start developing.
+Once installation is finished, you can start developing.